hamler-lang/hamler/docs/guide/00_TableOfContents.md

 3. **Basic functions and types**
 4. More Types and Pattern Matching
 5. High Order Functions And Recursions
+6. Type Classes
-6. Foreign Language Interface
+7. Foreign Language Interface
-7. Concurrency and Distrubutaion
+8. Concurrency and Distrubutaion
-8. **OTP**
+9. **OTP**